hirrolot/datatype99/README.md

 ### `match99`

 This macro implements [pattern matching] for an instance of a sum type.
 It accepts an expression of a sum type as a single argument.
-Afterwards, a chain of arms shall follow.
+All the other parameters represent arms.

 `match99` has the expected semantics: it tries to match the given instance of a sum type with the given variants, and, if a match has succeeded, it executes the corresponding statement and moves down to the next instruction.
 If all matches have failed, it executes the statement after `otherwise99` and moves down to the next instruction.